Will of Humfrie Cole of Tillingham, Essex, Clarke

 I was born about 1552, the son of William Cole and Elizabeth Dreads, and resided with my wife, Hester, in Tillingham, Essex, England, where I was the rector of Oakley Magna.

-I made my will 4 November 1623, naming “my sonnes William, Thomas, Robert, and John” and “my sons-in-law Michael Wood, parson of much Oakley, and John George of Wirtle, Essex, Yeoman.”
+I made my will 4 November 1623, naming my sonnes William, Thomas, Robert, and John and my sons-in-law Michael Wood, parson of much Oakley, and John George of Wirtle, Essex, Yeoman.
 I was dead by the next spring, 17 May 1624, when they proved my will in court.

 Son William, the ancestor of nearly a dozen congressmen, was a very prominent Virginian.
 Son-in-law John George, also later a Virginian, served in the House of Burgesses.